Code-Institute-Submissions/Willdeakin-Milestone-Project-3_NovResub/README.md

 ## Testing and Bug Fixes
 ### Code Validation

+#### HTML
+All HTML files have been run through the W3C Markup Validation Service; this service has given a few errors.
+- Error: Bad value has been given for lines containing urls, which is a consequence of using flask and can be ignored.
+- Error: Stray End Tag/ Start tag seen but an element of the same type was already open have both been given for base.html head and body tags.
+Each of these have been checked against the code and have only one ninstance despite the error.
+- Error: Text not allowed in element in this context has been given; this error is a consequence of using python in html and can be ignored.

 #### CSS
 style.css has been run through the W3C CSS Validation Service, giving no errors or warnings.